ibm-cloud-docs/containers/cs_cli_devtools.md

    <dt><code><em>LOCATION</em></code></dt>
    <dd>Enter the location where you want to list your private and public VLANs.
 This value is required.
 Review [available locations](cs_regions.html#locations).</dd>
    <dt><code>--all</code></dt>
    <dd>Lists all available VLANs.
-By default VLANs are filtered to show only those that are valid.
+By default VLANs are filtered to show only those VLANS that are valid.
 To be valid, a VLAN must be associated with infrastructure that can host a worker with local disk storage.</dd>
    </dl>

 **Example**: